syncfusion-content/wpf-docs/wpf/SfTreeNavigator/Populating-Items.md

 {% endhighlight %}

-> Note: NotificationObject is a class which implements INotifyPropertyChanged interface.
+N> NotificationObject is a class which implements INotifyPropertyChanged interface.

 Create a View Model class with the hierarchical items as follows.